icaruszhu/student-gh-page-template/README.md

 ---
 # Personal site template for Chen's personal tutees

 - This  template is made by [Yet Another Legal Academic (YALA)](https://icaruszhu.github.io/) initially for my personal tutees at Birmingham Law School.
-However, it can be used outside this small context and that's why decide to publish it.
 Please feel free to download, fork, alter, remix, or do whatever you want with the repo template to suit your own need.
 It is licensed under the permissive MIT License.

 - You can delete this README.md page later if you wish.